postnatal recovery near me diastasic recti.jpg

 A diastasis is usually measured by how many finger-widths can fit in the ‘gap’ between the two bands of the rectus abdominal muscle, as well as how deep that gap is, i.e. how much tension there is or can be mustered in the connective tissue of the midline.
 Although there is some level of debate about the exact measurement, a gap of about 1 finger’s width (or 25mm) is usually considered normal, and 2 fingers’ width considered a mild degree of diastasis, but again, it’s mostly the responsiveness and springiness of the connective tissue you want to focus on.

-If you discover a fairly large gap, or are also experiencing symptoms such as pelvic floor issues, lower back pain or pelvic instability, I always recommend seeing a women’s health physiotherapist, who will assess more accurately and holistically the degree of separation and all contributing factors to your symptoms.
+If you discover a fairly large gap, or are experiencing symptoms such as pelvic floor issues, lower back pain or pelvic instability (which might or might not be related to the diastasis), I always recommend seeing a women’s health physiotherapist, who will assess your whole body more accurately and holistically, and all contributing factors to your symptoms.

 If you are pregnant, you cannot check in this way, but you might notice a ‘gap’ along your midline simply by looking into the mirror, or you can ask your midwife to check for you.
 You might also notice some doming/coning (your belly going a little bit pointy or bulging out in the midline) as you lie down for example.